ArenaGrenade/Obsidian-Research-Vault-Backups/Research/SDF-Diff.md

 - Usage of discrete SDF.
 Trilinear interp for building continuous SDF.
 The object surface would be the zero level set of this.
 - We essentially apply a 8-point discrete sphere tracing.
 So sample values at these 8 points are non-differentiable. but, pixel color is defined on the local set of SDF samples using an automatiic differentiaion framework.
 - This would mean that the we calculate distances and shading parameters in a non-differentiable fashion.
 But the actual shading happens in a differentiable way.
+- Inputs to the shading is lighting parameters, camera parameters and nearby lattice samples of SDF.